Hiswe/hiswe.github.io/source/_posts/14-state-of-pwa-with-parcel-february-2019.md

 But at this time Parcel would have:

 - followed our manifest link and converted it to a js file 😨
-- followed our service worker'registration and breaks because it doesn't exist yet 😰
+- followed our service worker's registration and breaks because it doesn't exist yet 😰
 - and so 😱

 In order to avoid that you would have to:

-- avoid your HTML file as an enrty point (so compile only the JS/CSS)
+- avoid your HTML file as an entry point (so compile only the JS/CSS)
 - come with another simplified HTML file to use the Parcel dev server
 - generate the service worker with [workbox-build](https://developers.google.com/web/tools/workbox/guides/generate-service-worker/workbox-build)
 - create a different production HTML that: